cirosantilli/linux-cheat/readme.md

-Info and cheatsheets on utils that work on linux and linux internals
+Info and cheatsheets on utils that work on Linux (and possibly other OSs too) and Linux internals.

 #Definition: utils

-By *utils* it is meant mean:
+By *utils* we mean:

 - programs
 - programming languages
 - libraries

-either standard to linux LSB or not
+either in the LSB or not.

-#Other os
+#Other OS

 many of those tools may be cross platform or have very similar ports for other OSs so the info here is also useful for other OS.